gitAbishek/LSMProduct/readme.md

 composer update
 ```

+This step is only necessary in development mode, make a copy of .env.example as .env
+Set the administrator username and password, and set the base wp-json URL.

 Once successfully installed you can run Local Development server using.
 This will open Webpack development server.

 ```sh